-A "fisherman" or the plural noun "fishermen," and I use this word in its original sense of women, men, boys, and girls is defined as "a person who catches fish for a living or sport."
-There is the "Treatise of Fishing with an Angle" by Dame Juliana Berners, who was an English writer on "Heraldry, Hawking and Hunting" published in 1496 AD as part of the "Book of St Albans."
-It seems clear that the "angle" here means the "hook."
+A "fisherman" or "fisher" (which is gender neutral) or the plural nouns "fishermen," or "fishers" are used in their original sense of women, men, boys, and girls.
+In Arabic, the words "Sayyad Samac" is the same for both male and female.
+A fisherman is defined as "a person who catches fish for a living or sport."
+The "Treatise of Fishing with an Angle" by Dame Juliana Berners, who was an English writer on "Heraldry, Hawking and Hunting" was published in 1496 AD as part of the "Book of St Albans."
+The "angle" here means the "hook."
 An "Angler" is therefore defined as "a person who fishes with a hook and line."
+Drawings of fishermen catching, splitting and salting fish are found on the walls of early Egyptian tombs.
 When a fisherman suddenly sees his float twitch as a fish takes the bait he or she must decisively jerk the rod to ensure that the hook is well-embedded.
 God has given us the privilege as his "Christian fishermen" of leading others to know Jesus as their own personal Lord and Savior.
 When a person is ready, we must take the step and challenge them with the Christian Faith.
 We owe them the opportunity to respond to God's love!✞

 Why and how do I witness to another person about Jesus and tell them of their need for Christ?
 In my mind, there is nothing more tragic than when a minister preaches well, the Word of God speaks to the people, the Holy Spirit touches hearts, and then the minister turns away without allowing them to respond!
 Another few moments and a prayer of commitment to Christ, and who knows how many angels would have been rejoicing in heaven over one sinner who repents.
 We can never tell when God has touched a life.✞